-- 2.19.1.1 The Expert Advisory Panel will provide a non-executive advisory function to the Ombudsman.
-Its members will offer challenge and support in areas of PHSO's work where the Ombudsman would find that useful. - 2.19.1.2 Members will contribute individually to different work areas as agreed with the Ombudsman in writing.
+- 2.19.1.1 The Expert Advisory Panel provides a non-executive advisory function to the Ombudsman.
+Its members offer challenge and support in areas of PHSO's work where the Ombudsman finds that useful. - 2.19.1.2 Members will contribute individually to different work areas as agreed with the Ombudsman in writing.